What Are Ophthalmic Tumors?

-- Eyelid tumors: Benign and malignant tumors on the edge or in the eyelid, including skin cancers
+- Eyelid tumors: Benign and malignant tumors on the edge of or in the eyelid, including skin cancers.

-- Conjunctival tumors: Benign and malignant tumors on the outer surface of the eyeball
+- Conjunctival tumors: Benign and malignant tumors develop on the outer surface of your eyeball.

-- Iris tumors: Tumors that grow on the colored part of the eye, often melanoma
+- Iris tumors: These tumors grow on the colored part of your eye, often the iris melanoma.